joeyPark8/waitfor/README.md

 # waitfor

-A new for waiting sth.
+A site for waiting sth.

 ## Getting Started